Abbey of New Clairvaux: History and daily life

 The Abbey was established in 1955 when monks from the Abbey of Gethsemani sought to begin a foundation in California.
 The monks live an austere contemplative life of penance and prayer on behalf of the reparation of sins.
 Their order is called Cistercians of the Strict Observance.

 The setting is extremely quiet and the monastery is completely hidden behind a wall that separates the guest and extern quarters and the monastic enclosure.
-There is very little interaction between the monks and retreatants; however, guests are welcome to join the monks in the chapel to chant the Divine Office seven times per day, beginning with Vigil at 3:30 a.m. and ending with Compline at 7:35 p.m.
+There is very little interaction between the monks and retreatants.
+Guests are welcome to join the monks in the chapel to chant the Divine Office seven times per day, beginning with Vigil at 3:30 a.m. and ending with Compline at 7:35 p.m.

 California Governor Jerry Brown is known to visit the Abbey.
 In 2009 Brown visited at the monastery before announcing his candidacy for California Governor.

 From 1980 to 2013, the number of members of the abbey decreased from 35 to 22.